lavo2/spm/proj/README.md

 # TODO
 check origialn file pointer deallocation (if already done eliminate filePtr from task) check memory leaks
-CHANGE ALL READ AND WRITE FILE WITH ONE IN UTILITY.HPP
+CHANGE ALL READ AND WRITE FILE WITH ONE IN UTILITY.HPP (maybe)